andrewM202/shopping-cart/README.md

     $ python manage.py db upgrade
 ```

 6. Run the application while inside the flaskr directory.
-Open the live application at http://127.0.0.1:5000/.
+Then open the live application at http://127.0.0.1:5000/
 ```sh
    $ flask run
 ```